ApryseSDK/sharepoint-integration-examples/readme.md

 - Create a page and add the web part to the page.

 # Alternative: Using webviewer with SharePoint in document library
-Since MacOS users aren't available to map the their network drive to the SharePoint Master page gallery, it is possible to integrate Weviewer with Sharepoint using the document library.
+If you aren't available to map the your network drive to the SharePoint Master page gallery, it is possible to integrate Weviewer with Sharepoint using the document library.
+The web part could also use the static assets that are stored in the document library.

 To enable custom page in Sharepoint, start with connecting to the SharePoint Online Management Shell:
 - On Windows, you can use powershell.